-- Make sure the information you provide in your essay explains your interest in the academic program you have chosen and why you should receive a scholarship.
-Provide a brief description of your career plans, involvement in community organizations, hobbies and other interests.
+- The information you provide in your essay should explain your interest in the academic program you have chosen, your goals, and why you are requesting a scholarship.
+You may want to provide a brief description of your career plans, hobbies and other interests.

 - Under “community service”, provide all of the details regarding your involvement in any community organizations, including the organization name, dates of service and type of service provided.